 According to Wikipedia, the mixture of both fish and tetrapod characteristics found in Tiktaalik include:

 Fish – Fish gills, fish scales, fish fins

-“Fishapod” - Half-fish, half-tetrapod limb bones and joints, including a functional wrist joint and radiating, fish-like fins instead of toes
+“Fishapod” – Half-fish, half-tetrapod limb bones and joints, including something like a wrist joint, and radiating, fish-like fins instead of toes

 – Half-fish, half-tetrapod ear region